 Have You Been Injured in a Maryland Car Accident on School Property?

 If you or a loved one has recently been injured while in a parking lot or driveway at or near a school, you may be entitled to monetary compensation.
 Owners of parking lots and driveways often have a legal duty to ensure the safe supervision of these areas, especially in the case of schools.
-The skilled car accident attorneys at the Maryland law firm of Lebowitz & Mzhen, LLC have decades of experience bringing personal injury cases against negligent parties, including against negligent government entities.
+The skilled car accident attorneys at the Maryland law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience bringing personal injury cases against negligent parties, including against negligent government entities.
 Call 410-654-3600 today to set up a free consultation.

 More Blog Posts: